jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/ffmpeg/program-no-inline/clang/13/O1/divergences/scale/default/divergences.md

 LibraryCallRemoved
   Before events:
-    CF: psy_3gpp_init at aacpsy.c:360:22
-    CT: Jump to external code for exp2
-    RF: Jump to external code for exp2
-  Occurrences: 13

-LibraryCallRemoved
-  Before events:
     CF: psy_lame_window at aacpsy.c:891:9
     CT: Jump to external code for memset
     RF: Jump to external code for memset